Aaronbb1/2025ICASSP-MASEC/README.md

 # Signal adaptive processing
 This repository contains two main components for processing signals contaminated with noise: high-frequency denoising using MATLAB and low-frequency removal of low-frequency components using Python.
-The workflow involves first combining with the CEEMDAN method the IMF components containing high-frequency information were further extracted from the original signal applying high-frequency denoising and using adaptive weighted sliding window method to remove the low-frequency components from the denoising signal.
+The workflow involves first combining with the CEEMDAN method that IMF components containing high-frequency information are further extracted from the original signal applying high-frequency denoising and using adaptive weighted sliding window method to remove the low-frequency components from the denoising signal.
 Finally, the method implements an adaptive signal processing strategy.

 <div style="text-align: center">
   <img alt="p1" src="https://github.com/user-attachments/assets/8efb1333-7cb2-4c9c-ae56-24e850bd49d1">